How Do I Clean These Moccasins?

 I sell the Goop mixture for $38 a jar, shipping is included, it comes with the necessary instructions, available on the Order Page in the Accessories section.
 Spread on over a clean and oil free surface with a pallet or kitchen dinnerware knife in thin layers, allowing one hour drying time between layers.
 Allow several days to cure, or until they no longer smell like glue.
 To remove excess glue and Goop from knife or on leather, wait till dry and rub off.

 If you choose to have me do them, the cost is dependent on the need and time to do the job plus shipping costs.

 My Goop soles are coming detached along the outside seams, help!

 This is a normal occurrence with the Goop sole, especially new moccasins.
 Wait till the moccasins are completely broken in and the detaching process has taken place along most of the outside seam area, then it can be trimmed with a pair of scissors, and re-Gooped along these areas.
-The reason to do this is because they will allow moisture in along this exposed seam, and dirt can get trapped there which will wear away the threads that hole the seam together.
+The reason to do this is because they will allow moisture in along this exposed seam, and dirt can get trapped there which will wear away the threads that hold the seams together.